 What should I create?

 The sky is the limit!
-Your app can be about any topic, for any platform and in any programing language.
-Click here for a list of previous winners from accross the nation, and read full rules and instructions here.
+Your app can be about any topic, for any platform and in any programming language.
+Click here for a list of previous winners from across the nation, and read full rules and instructions here.
 Submissions will be judged by a panel of experts on the following criteria: quality of the idea, including creativity and originality; implementation of the idea, including user experience and design; and demonstrated excellence of coding and programming skills.